bbrodriges/luthor/README.md

 * _attrs _dict_ - Attributes of tag.
 You can also use alias method ```attrs()```.
 Default: `{}`
 * _content _str_ - Content of tag.
 You can also use alias method ```content()```.
 Default: `''`
 * **child tags** - child tags includes into parent tag dict under corresponding keys.
 If there is only one child tag it will be dict, if there are multiple tags they would be list of dicts.

+# Tips and tricks
+You can use ```last_line()``` parser method to get line number of last accessed tag as pass it again to new instance of parser in case of some fatal exception or error.